lana-20/mobile-testing-interview-questions/README.md

             emulator64_arm64:/sdcard $ ls
             … video_name.mp4 …

+7. Remove the file from the device with the <code>rm</code> command:

+            adb shell rm /sdcard/ErrorMsgRegistrationScreen.mp4

 Also make sure to <code>exit</code> the device <code>shell</code> prior to pulling the file to your computer.
 Because ADB is a server that lives on your machine, not inside the device directory.

 You can pass various options into the screenrecord command:

             adb shell screenrecord --size 1280x720 /sdcard/<video_name>.mp4